Find Trade Colleges

 • Observe machine operations to detect any problems, making necessary adjustments to correct problems.

-What Every Grinding, Lapping, Polishing, & Buffing Machine Tool Operator Should Know
+Skills Needed to be a Grinding, Lapping, Polishing, & Buffing Machine Tool Operator

-When polled, Metal and Plastic Grinding, Lapping, Polishing, and Buffing Machine Tool Setters, Operators, and Tenders say the following skills are most frequently used in their jobs:
+Metal and Plastic Grinding, Lapping, Polishing, and Buffing Machine Tool Setters, Operators, and Tenders state the following job skills are important in their day-to-day work.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.